 Someone might say that you can be tracked by your phone number.
 I will say, if they wanted to really track you, they would do it regardless of your smartphone use!
 Again, you don’t make it easier.
 Be smart!

 One of the things that I don’t understand, is when someone lets their smartphone battery run out.
 They have this great tool in their possession, but it is basically a brick since it doesn’t have power.
 This happens often if smartphone users are playing games and listening to music.
 I recommend everyone carry around a battery pack to power their smartphone.
-A battery charger that I recommend is the GRDE 15000mAh Solar Panel External Battery.
+A battery charger that I recommend is the Anker PowerCore 20100mAh – Ultra High Capacity Power Bank.
 It holds a lot of power and is about the size of a smartphone.
-You could easily carry your smartphone in your back pocket, the GRDE in your other back pocket and your cord in your front pocket and not really feel weighted down.
-The battery is under $18 and is rated at 4 STARS with over 500 reviews on Amazon.
-I don’t use the solar aspect of it.
-However, it is good to know that it can be charged (rather slowly) using solar power if needed.
+You could easily carry your smartphone in your back pocket, the Anker in your other back pocket and your cord in your front pocket and not really feel weighted down.
+The battery is about $50 and is rated at 4.5 STARS with over 34,000 reviews on Amazon.

 Smartphones are powerful tools that everyone should carry every day.
 Not only are they a means to communicate and entertain, but they provide helpful preparedness and survival information through many APPS that can be downloaded free.
 The important thing is to have it on you and ready to use at all times.